 School was so close, he didn’t even have to cross a street.
 On the way, he stopped at a relative’s house and never made it to school.
 When Mom found out, she started driving him.
 I hadn’t started kindergarten yet, so I went with them.

 One morning when we pulled up to school, the principal met us.
-He dragged my brother, who might have been in second grade, kicking and screaming into the building.
-Mom, who did an incredible job raising three boys and working as a union secretary at the University of Illinois, was understandably upset.
+He dragged my brother, who was in second grade, kicking and screaming into the building.
+Mom, who did an incredible job raising us, was understandably upset.

 I didn’t like seeing Mom upset, and I remember trying to comfort her by promising I’d always go to school when I was old enough.
 And I pretty much lived up to that promise.
-As a parent myself now, my takeaway is that sometimes a negative experience can create a positive result.
+I loved her and didn’t want to let her down.

 Kids generally don’t want to disappoint their parents, even more so after their parents have invested in them.
 And this is why I think college savings plans are so successful.